 Uncertain if making the move from permanent to contracting is for you?

 For some, making the move from permanent to contracting can be a little overwhelming as there are a number of things to consider.
-However, in SJD’s 2013 client contractor attitude survey, which received over 1,000 responses, over 80% of those surveyed found being a contractor more satisfying than as a permanent employee.
+However, in SJD’s 2019 contractor attitude survey, which received over 1,000 responses, the vast majority of those surveyed found being a contractor more satisfying than as a permanent employee.

-Of course, with most things, there are both pro’s and con’s, and the same is the case with contracting.
+Of course, with most things, there are both pros and cons, and the same is the case with contracting.
 However, the number one reason so many people are drawn to contracting is the potential to increase their earnings.
-A contractor can often earn twice the amount of a permanent employee in the same position.
+A contractor can often earn twice the amount of an employee in the same position.

-As a contractor you’ll incur additional costs, such as travel expenses and accommodation if you are working away from your usual work base.
-Unlike permanent workers, as a contractor these costs can be claimed as expenses against your tax as long as they are “wholly and exclusively for the purpose of your business” which can reduce your tax bill.
+As a contractor, you’ll incur additional expenses, such as travel expenses and accommodation if you are working away from your usual work base.
+Unlike permanent employees, as a contractor, these costs can be claimed as expenses against your tax as long as they are “wholly and exclusively for the purpose of your business” which can reduce your tax bill.
 Our comprehensive contractor’s guide to expenses provides more information about expenses and what you could claim as a contractor.

 Another reason why contracting can be particularly appealing is that it provides people with the flexibility and ability to control their career and be their own boss.
 As you’ll be working with clients rather than for an employer, you are in charge of when you take holiday, how often you work – so whichever role appeals to you – and what courses you attend.